Part 1: Primary Evidence Chapter 1

 Unfortunately, Ridley says nothing about the death of the real founder of London Grand Lodge Freemasonry, Isaac Newton, born on Christmas Day, 1642, and who passed away on March 20, 1727, after which his body was interred in Westminster Abbey.

 So, where are we?
 Historians know that Isaac Newton spent a great deal of time looking for a Bible code, and assume that he never found what he was looking for because nothing of the sort was ever published.
 Neither has it been found in any of his surviving unpublished writings.
 But in recent years there has been a flurry of dramatic and unexpected developments that have resulted in the discovery of what appears to be a code in the Bible that is linked to Isaac Newton and the Masonic Lodge.
-Confirmation that the Newton Bible Code is the Smoking Gun that proves extraterrestrial existence will only occur after the data introduced in Chapter 3 of this manuscript is subjected to, and successfully passes, a cryptanalysis.
+Confirmation that the Sagan Signal is the Smoking Gun that proves extraterrestrial existence will only occur after the data introduced in Chapter 3 of this manuscript is subjected to, and successfully passes, a cryptanalysis.

 In this chapter I have spun a complex web of events and relationships revolving around Isaac Newton, The Royal Society, the Masonic Lodge, and a hidden Bible code that proves that extraterrestrials are real and have been to Earth.
 Going forward, I invite you, the reader, to share in the discovery of what I think is incontrovertible evidence of past extraterrestrial activity.
 In the next chapter we will examine in detail the Masonic ritual of the Laying of the Cornerstone, an investigative process that will move us a giant step closer to that goal.